ELKIES-VRC/ParameterMultiplier/README.md

 ### Description
 Enable parameter synchronization to other users even if the VRChat parameter is used more than 256 bits.

-There is also a way to not use OSC, but there is a problem that makes it impossible to synchronize with the incoming users after you joined the instance.

 ### Test Environment
 1. Unity 2022.3.6f1